erilyth/Standard-Datastructures/SegmentTrees/README.md

-###**Segment Trees**
+# **Segment Trees**

-A segment tree is a flexible data-structure built upon an array that stores any kind of information of the subsegments(intervals) of the base array.
+A Segment Tree is a flexible data-structure built upon an array that stores any kind of information of the subsegments(intervals) of the base array.
 These information may be, for example, the sum of the elements in the interval or the biggest/smallest value in the interval.
 This structure is basically maintained through three operations: